Compliance & enforcement policy

 - making submissions to the court for a reduction in penalty

 - agreeing to an administrative settlement instead of litigation.

 This policy is flexible, with the ACCC determining each case on its merits.
 Further information regarding the ACCC cooperation policy for enforcement matters is available at the ACCC website.

 Immunity policy for cartels

 The ACCC uses a range of compliance and enforcement tools in order to encourage compliance with the Act.
 In deciding which compliance or enforcement tool (or the combination of such tools) to use, the ACCC’s first priority is always to achieve the best possible outcome for the community and to manage risk proportionately.

 Education, advice and persuasion

 The ACCC makes comprehensive use of educational campaigns to provide information and advice to consumers and businesses, and to use persuasion to encourage compliance with the Act.
 The ACCC takes the firm view that prevention of a breach of the Act is always preferable to taking action after a breach has occurred.
-The ACCC also seeks to ensure that consumers and small businesses are fully aware of both their rights and responsibilities under the Act through clear and targeted communications.
+The ACCC also seeks to ensure that consumers and small businesses are aware of both their rights and responsibilities under the Act through clear and targeted communications.
 We actively seek feedback to ensure that our communication is effective.

-The ACCC provides targeted and general information, tips and tools to help consumers via a wide range of channels; it liaises extensively with business, consumer and government agencies about the Act and the ACCC’s role in its administration and is working to ensure that consumer education is embedded in the new National Curriculum.
+The ACCC provides information, tips and tools to help consumers via a wide range of channels; it liaises extensively with business, consumer and government agencies about the Act and the ACCC’s role in its administration.
 The ACCC aims to ensure that consumers and small businesses are sufficiently well-informed to benefit from, and stimulate, effective competition.

 Communicating its enforcement role is fundamental to the effectiveness of the ACCC’s information and liaison activities.